 - Cross connection controls legislated (to prevent backflow), is this being adhered to? - Large water systems have capacity to do testing.
 Hard for smaller systems.
-Do it and add to the cost for water.

-- We are building houses without the knowledge that we have water for them. - Braithwaite tests regularly for contaminants. - We have regulations e.g., no cows in creek but no enforcement, and less all the time - Inability of any level of government to deal with proven contaminants. - We have a new OCP, but water protection not yet enacted. - Need to have a means for enforcement.
+Do it and add to the cost for water. - We are building houses without the knowledge that we have water for them. - Braithwaite tests regularly for contaminants nitrates found 5-7 times in last 10 years. - Regulations e.g. no cows in creek but no enforcement, and less all the time - Inability of any level of government to deal with proven contaminants. - We have a new OCP, but water protection not yet enacted. - Need to have a means for enforcement.
 Nothing will improve unless we can deal with infractions.
 An individual can create problems for many. - Legal blocks often thrown at purveyors; legal costs can get very high.